-Still a great value at just $7.99 a bottle.
-Revisiting this real deal Rioja Reserva aged 30 months in oak barrels, the Kirkland Signature Rioja Reserva.
+Revisiting the latest vintage of this real deal Rioja Reserva aged 30 months in oak barrels, the Kirkland Signature Rioja Reserva.

-The Kirkland Signature Rioja Reserva is available exclusively at Costco for $7.99 ($1 more than previous vintages).
+The Kirkland Signature Rioja Reserva is available exclusively at Costco for $7.99.
 It is bottled by Bodegas Eguia and imported by Quintessential, LLC.

 Kirkland Signature Rioja Reserva is an elegant wine made from 100% Tempranillo grapes grown in the region of Rioja.
 Aged 30 months in oak barrels and cellared for six months in the bottle prior to release, this ruby-colored wine has intense, spicy aromas with a hint of licorice.
 Vanilla flavors on the palate leave a pleasant, lingering, well-balanced finish.

-We've reviewed this wine a number of times here on Reverse Wine Snob and have found it to be consistently good, although some vintages are better than others.
-The producer this year is unchanged (Bodegas Eguia) although this 2015 spends a bit less time in oak (30 months versus 36 months for the 2013).
-Going back even farther; however, when the wine was made by Bodegas Muriel it only aged in barrel for 24 months (and one year in bottle).
+We've reviewed this wine a number of times here on Reverse Wine Snob and have found it to be consistently good, although some vintages are definitely better than others.
+The producer this year is once again Bodegas Eguia and like the last couple vintages it spends 30 months in oak.
+Previous vintages have ranged from 36 months in oak for the 2013 to only 24 months when the wine was made by Bodegas Muriel.

 Of course, in order to be labeled as a Reserva strict guidelines must be met including three years of aging with at least one of those in oak.
 30 months in oak is pretty astounding to me given the cost of those barrels and that we're talking about a $8 wine!
 (Granted these are likely very large barrels but still.)

-The 2015 Kirkland Signature Rioja Reserva begins with lots of cedar when first opened but a little time in the glass reveals a very pleasant aroma full of blackberry, vanilla and balsamic along with secondary notes of licorice, mint and more.
+The 2018 Kirkland Signature Rioja Reserva needs a LOT of time to open up.
+Once it does, you'll find a pleasing aroma of blackberry, vanilla and cola along with secondary notes of licorice, mint, cedar and more.